Supporters may tell you that my prose has gotten better but at some cost, kind of like the leap from the F-86 Sabre to the F-35 Lightning II.

 A Reluctant Nation

-I was born the month Adolf Hitler’s tanks were grinding into Holland, Belgium, Luxembourg and France.
+I was born the month Adolf Hitler’s tanks were grinding into Poland.
 The following year, with the United States not at war and many of its citizens demanding that it stay out of war, the nation instituted a military draft that lasted from 1940 to 1973 (though it was briefly dormant in 1947).
 According to Gen. Lewis Hershey (1893-1977) who headed the Selective Service System during most of those years, for every man actually conscripted four more chose to enlist rather than face the draft.
 This blurs the distinction between “draftee” and “volunteer” that is the basis of a lot of discussion about what our armed forces do, and should, consist of.
 Contrary to myth, the majority of American soldiers who fought in Vietnam were not drafted but chose to enlist.

 The draft was imperfect.
 The Army was imperfect.
 In particular, it had serious flaws involving race and gender.
 But the system that won World War II was successful because every American participated, everyone served in uniform or knew someone who did, and every citizen had a personal stake in the outcome on the battlefield.